Bell System: Remaining "Regional Bell Operating Companies"

-Present-day usage of the Bell name
+Legacy

 The Bell System service marks, including the circled-bell logo, especially as redesigned by Saul Bass in 1969, and the words Bell System in text, were used before January 1, 1984, when the AT&T divestiture of its regional operating companies took effect.
-The word mark Bell, the logo, and other related trademarks, are held by each of the remaining Bell companies, namely AT&T, Verizon, CenturyLink, and Cincinnati Bell.
+The word mark Bell, the logo, and other related trademarks, are held by each of the remaining Bell companies, namely AT&T, Verizon, Lumen Technologies, and Altafiber.
 International rights to the marks, except for Canada, are held by a joint venture of these companies, Bell IP Holdings.

 Of the various resulting 1984 spinoffs, only BellSouth actively used and promoted the Bell name and logo during its entire history, from the 1984 break-up to its reunion with the new AT&T in 2006.
 Similarly, cessation of using either the Bell name or logo occurred for many of the other companies more than a decade after the 1984 break-up as part of an acquisition-related rebranding.
 The others have only used the marks on rare occasions to maintain their trademark rights, even less now that they have adopted names conceived long after divestiture.
-Examples include Verizon, which still used the Bell logo on its trucks and payphones until it updated its own logo in 2015, and Qwest, formerly US West, which licenses the Northwestern Bell and Mountain Bell names to Unical Enterprises, who makes telephones under the Northwestern Bell name.
+Examples include Verizon, which still used the Bell logo on its trucks and payphones until it updated its own logo in 2015, and Qwest, formerly US West, which licenses the Northwestern Bell and Mountain Bell names to Unical Enterprises, which makes telephones under the Northwestern Bell name.

 In 1984, each regional Bell operating company was assigned a set list of names it was allowed to use in combination with the Bell marks.
-Aside from Cincinnati Bell, all these Bell System names have disappeared from the United States business landscape.
+By 2022, all these Bell System names had disappeared from the United States business landscape.
+Cincinnati Bell was the last to use the name, until 2022 when it rebranded to Altafiber, though it still has Cincinnati Bell as its corporate name.
 Southwestern Bell used both the Bell name and the circled-bell trademark until SBC opted for all of its companies to do business under the "SBC" name in 2002.
 Bell Atlantic used the Bell name and circled-bell trademark until renaming itself Verizon in 2000.
 Pacific Bell continued operating in California under that name (or the shortened "PacBell" nickname) until SBC purchased it.

 In Canada, Bell Canada (divested from AT&T in 1975) continues to use the Bell name.
 For the decades that Nortel was named Northern Telecom, its research and development arm was Bell Northern Research.
-Bell Canada and its holding-company parent, Bell Canada Enterprises, still use the Bell name and used variations of the circled-bell logo until 1977, which until 1976 strongly resembled the 1921 to 1939 Bell System trademark shown above.
+Bell Canada and its holding-company parent, Bell Canada Enterprises, still use the Bell name.
+They used variations of the circled-bell logo until 1977, which until 1976 strongly resembled the 1921 to 1939 Bell System trademark.

+In 2026, as a result of technological advancements in fixed and mobile communications, AT&T plans to begin retiring the nationwide copper-based landline telephone network that was substantially installed by the Bell System.